perellonieto/slides_flach/2023_nightingale/MD/All.md

 I am not aware of a formally run Turing Test with ChatGPT or one of the other LLM-driven chatbots, but...

-...it seems obvious to me that the imitation game has lost its relevance, and we need something new.
+...it seems obvious to me that the imitation game has lost its relevance, and we need something new. <!-- .element: class="fragment" -->

 ----